Paying Tax on Your Sports Betting Profits is Simple (Kind Of)

 Why Do We Have To Pay Tax On Sports Bets?

-What Will Your Sportsbook Say About Paying Taxes on Your Winnings?
+What Do Sportsbooks Say About Paying Taxes on Your Winnings?

 It’s important to understand that paying taxes on your winnings is your responsibility.
 The majority of the sportsbooks we review serve an international audience, and they don’t have the resources, authority, or desire to assist with their clients’ taxes.